W8LT8R/styles-template/readme.txt

-	ÊÎÍÔÈÃÓĞÀÖÈß ÔĞÎÍÒÅÍÄ ĞÀÇĞÀÁÎÒÊÈ
+	STYLES TEMPLATE

-Îïèñàíèå: From working witch single page and wordpress theme.
+Description: For work with single page and wordpress theme.